 Contact the Student Hub

 On the day of your graduation ceremony

-You should arrive at the the venue, wearing academic regalia, at least 30 minutes before the ceremony.
+You should arrive at The Civic, wearing academic regalia, at least 30 minutes before the ceremony.

 When you arrive:

 - If you arrive with your guests, make sure they’re ready to be seated in the auditorium

 - Leave your phone, bag, flowers and other belongings with them (you can’t take them on stage with you)

 - Be ready for the two-hour ceremony before you go to the assembly area (you may want to go to the bathroom or check your appearance etc)